 Haxhi Ali Cave, Limestone cave in Karaburun Peninsula, Albania

-Haxhi Ali is a limestone cave located on the coast of the Karaburun Peninsula in Albania.
-It features a main corridor and an interior lake that creates a striking natural formation.
+Haxhi Ali Cave is a limestone cave on the coast of the Karaburun Peninsula in Albania.
+It has a main passage that leads into the rock and opens onto an underground lake sitting at the far end.

 The cave served as a shelter for people passing through the region over many centuries.
 Its name reflects the long history of travelers and those seeking refuge in this coastal location.